jamesmcm/jamesmcm.github.io/content/blog/2025-06-08-claude-data-engineer/index.md

 ## Background

-While migrating some stuff to my Steam Deck to use while travelling (Nix works great on the Steam Deck btw!), I came across an old and deprecated Data Engineering assessment I'd originally written for use at a startup many years ago.
+While migrating some repos and dev tools to my Steam Deck to use while travelling (Nix works great on the Steam Deck btw!), I came across an old, deprecated Data Engineering assessment I'd originally written for use at a startup many years ago.
 It is no longer used, as we phased it out for more standardised Leetcode-style assessments while I was there.
 With all of the recent excitement around AI agents and MCP servers, this seemed like the perfect test case.

 It contains a Docker setup for a Jupyter notebook and postgres database - with some questions being aimed purely at Python, some purely SQL (using psycopg2 to run queries from within the notebook), and some a mix of both.